iwataka/github.vim/README.md

 ## Usage

-+ `Greadme` to open README of the specified repository
++ `GHReadme` to open README of the specified repository
-+ `Gsearch` to search repositories by the specified query
++ `GHSearch` to search repositories by the specified query
-+ `Greleases` to get the releases of the specified repository
++ `GHReleases` to get the releases of the specified repository

 ## Requirements